--module-path

 -

-On Windows instead of a :you use a;.
+:you use a;.
 I am assuming when making these examples that you are using Windows Subsystem for Linux.
 If you are not, just adjust as needed. ↩